tachiyomiorg/website/src/help/faq/README.md

 :::

 ### Miscellaneous

+#### Why can't I uninstall Tachiyomi?

+On **Android 10**, a bug was introduced which prevented users from uninstalling the app if the phone had a MicroSD card.
+To fix the issue, please remove the MicroSD card from the phone first, then uninstall Tachiyomi.

 #### What happened to the F-Droid version?

 **F-Droid** is no longer supported.
 Both the Stable and Preview builds are now automatically updated.